The Dunn Center: Notable Performances and Events

-Over the years, the Dunn Center has hosted a diverse array of performers and events, including: Balsam Range, Pat Boone, Steven Curtis Chapman, Roy Clark, Crowder, Dailey & Vincent, Departure - Journey Tribute, Lee Greenwood, Merle Haggard, Vicki Lawrence, Leahy, The Lettermen, Malpass Brothers, Point of Grace, “The President’s Own” United States Marine Band, Rumours - Fleetwood Mac Tribute, Brooke Simpson, finalist from The Voice (2018), Steep Canyon Rangers, Theloneus Monk Jr., Ronan Tynan (Irish Tenor), Doc Watson, Rhonda Vincent and more.
+Over the years, the Dunn Center has hosted a diverse array of performers and events, including: Balsam Range, Pat Boone, Steven Curtis Chapman, Roy Clark, Crowder, Dailey & Vincent, Departure - Journey Tribute, Lee Greenwood, Merle Haggard, Vicki Lawrence, Leahy, The Lettermen, Malpass Brothers, Point of Grace, “The President’s Own” United States Marine Band, Rumours - Fleetwood Mac Tribute, Brooke Simpson, finalist from The Voice (2018), Steep Canyon Rangers, Theloneus Monk Jr., Ronan Tynan (Irish Tenor), Doc Watson, Rhonda Vincent, Ali Siddiq (comedian) and more.

 Notable Art Shows and Exhibits

 Fantastic Little Paintings by artist, Bob Ross, adorned the walls of The Mims and Gravely Galleries at The Dunn Center from November 2023 through January 2024 and also in 2024-25.
 It was the first time a Bob Ross exhibition had been to North Carolina and the largest, with over 75 paintings, ever seen under one roof globally.
 More than 13,000 visitors poured in from all over the world to see this once-in-a-lifetime exhibit during the showings.
 Showing ran from November 2, 2023 – January 4, 2024 and also November 2024 – January 2025.

+Also, on display from November 2025 to January 2026, was The Life and Art of Charles Schulz, a heartwarming exhibition celebrating the beloved creator of Snoopy, Charlie Brown, and the entire Peanuts gang.
+Over 1500+ visitors adorned.
+Through original comic strips, personal quotes, photographs, and insights into his influences, the traveling Life & Art of Charles Schulz exhibit reveals how Schulz used humor, vulnerability, and everyday moments to connect with millions around the world.